svenkreiss/pysparkling/README.rst

 pysparkling
 ===========

-    A native Python implementation of Spark's RDD interface, but instead of being resilient and distributed it is just transient and local; but fast (mucher lower latency than PySpark).
+  A native Python implementation of Spark's RDD interface, but instead of being resilient and distributed it is just transient and local; but fast (lower latency than PySpark).
 It is a drop in replacement for PySpark's SparkContext and RDD.

-This is useful when a set of transformations for training a machine learning tool are used for training in full Spark, but also need to be used when deployed on a server.
-On the server, all transformations are fast enough to be done in a single thread, but a dependency on Spark or the JVM is not possible.
+  Use case: you have a pipeline that processes 100k input documents and converts them to normalized features.
+They are used to train a local scikit-learn classifier.
+The preprocessing is perfect for a full Spark task.
+Now, you want to use this trained classifier in an API endpoint.
+You need the same pre-processing pipeline for a single document per API call.
+This does not have to be done in parallel, but there should be only a small overhead in initialization and preferably no dependency on the JVM.
+This is where ``pysparkling`` shines.

 .. image:: https://travis-ci.org/svenkreiss/pysparkling.png?branch=master
     :target: https://travis-ci.org/svenkreiss/pysparkling